joonaspessi/AdventOfCode2021/README.md

 ### Day12 ⭐⭐

 - Without any knowledge how to solve this kind of problem, it first felt quite hard.
-- Had to Check how to solve this kind of problems.
+- Had to Check (cheat) how to solve this kind of problems.
 There was quite elegant solution to push the paths to a deque and count all the paths that leads to the end.
 - Part two was quite simple after understanding the problem correctly.
 So right after the first small cave is explored twice, no other cave could not be explored two times.